CLAIM: Progressive Politics NI claimed that MLAs were paid “nearly £2.2 million” in salaries up to 3rd September 2017.

 CONCLUSION: ACCURATE.
 The annual salary of an MLA is £49,500.
 For the period covered by the claim (13/3-13/9/2017), MLAs received a combined estimate of £2,333,188.
 Continue reading How much do MLAs earn (or not)?

 CLAIM: There is a new ‘Brothers-in-Arms’ mural in Belfast depicting a partnership between the UDA and the DUP.

-CONCLUSION: False.
+CONCLUSION: INACCURATE.
 There is no ‘Brothers-in-Arms’ UDA-DUP mural in Belfast.
 Continue reading Is there a UDA-DUP ‘Brothers-in-Arms’ mural?

 CLAIM: The Irish News wrote that a funding cut places hundreds of youth work posts at risk.

 CONCLUSION: UNSUBSTANTIATED.
 There is no evidence of any cut, nor any proposed cut.
 Yet there is uncertainty about continued funding, for this and other programmes, in light of the composition of a new Northern Ireland Executive (or direct rule governance) after elections in March 2017.
 Continue reading Was funding cut for youth work?

 CLAIM: “The DUP at no point has ever agreed to establish an Irish Language Act with the UK government, with the Irish government, with Sinn Féin or anybody else.”